 solves this by running as a separate, self-triggered luablock that

-drains buffered connections and streams the samples as JSON datagrams
+drains buffered connections and streams the samples over the network —

 Setup

-Instantiate it as luablock:udpsink and declare ports and destination
+Instantiate it as luablock:netsink and declare ports and destination

 via lua_str: